Faculty

 Artistic Director

 Dr. Carolyn Cruse brings a passion for fostering vocal development and musical artistry in singers-musicians of all ages and expertise in collaboration and artistic vision in multiple settings.
-This is her first season with the Children’s Chorus of San Antonio after a 14-year tenure at Texas Tech University as Associate Director of Choral Activities and Associate Professor of Music Education, where she enthusiastically worked to cultivate and nurture relationships with music educators both locally and throughout the state.
-Dr. Cruse has served as a clinician/conductor and festival adjudicator throughout the United States and in Newfoundland, Canada, Finland, Italy, and Kenya.
-She is currently serving as President of the Texas Choral Directors Association (TCDA) and is a founding member of both mirabai, a professional project-based women’s choral ensemble dedicated to enhancing artistic expectations of women’s choral singing, and Alegría, a brand new women’s chorus based in San Antonio.
+This is her third season with the Children’s Chorus of San Antonio after a 14-year tenure at Texas Tech University as Associate Director of Choral Activities and Associate Professor of Music Education.
+Dr. Cruse has served as a clinician/conductor and festival adjudicator throughout the United States and in Canada, Finland, Italy, and Kenya.
+She is serving as Co-President of the Texas Choral Directors Association (TCDA) following a two-and-a-half-year term as President.
+As a performer, she is a founding member of both mirabai (nationally project-based) and Alegría (San Antonio), professional-level women’s choral ensembles dedicated to enhancing artistic expectations of women’s choral singing.

 Before her appointment at Texas Tech, Dr. Cruse served as a choral conductor-teacher in both middle and high schools in Richardson and Plano ISDs.
 Her education includes a Ph.D. in Music Education from Michigan State University, a Master’s degree in Choral Conducting from Westminster Choir College of Rider University, and a Bachelor’s degree in Music Education from the University of North Texas.
-She is excited to be a new resident of San Antonio along with her husband Rob and their two dogs, Riley and Maya.
+She enthusiastically continues to cultivate and nurture relationships with choral conductor-teachers and music educators locally and throughout the state.

 Alyssa Avenatti